CharityTeam/New-Project3--backend/README.md

 # Things to improve:

-- to connect our website with all charities.
+- To connect our website with all charities.

 # Unsolved problems:

-- adding the donation amount to the donation table in the database.
+- Adding the donation amount to the donation table in the database.

 # Shoutouts:

-- a shoutout to my amazing team, jackie, ghadeer and trever.
+- A shoutout to my amazing team, jackie, ghadeer and trever.

 # Resources:

-- we used figma for the prototypes.
+- We used figma for the prototypes.

 https://www.figma.com/files